oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-pagerank-is-no-longer-relevant/rule.md

 The visible page rank is now updated very infrequently.
 The last known update was in November 2013.
 In October 2014, [Matt Cutts](https&#58;//www.mattcutts.com/blog/) announced that another visible PageRank update would not be coming.

-​**Note:** Even though "Toolbar" PageRank is less important for SEO purposes, the existence of back-links from more popular websites continues to push a web page higher up in search rankings.​
+**Note:** Even though "Toolbar" PageRank is less important for SEO purposes, the existence of back-links from more popular websites continues to push a web page higher up in search rankings.